From building championship robots to redesigning core CS courses—here's my journey in education and technology.

 Key Achievements:

 Rebuilt course from the ground up to reflect modern operating systems concepts and parallel computing paradigms.
-Focused on hands-on systems programming and understanding OS internals.
+Focused on how design decisions affect real-world use of devices by incorporating how common software use is altered by small changes to hardware or software features.

 Key Achievements: